levitte/openssl-web/docs/OpenSSL300Design.md

 [Appendix 2 - OpenSSL parameter passing](#appendix-2---openssl-parameter-passing).

-The encoded digest OIDs used for **RSA PKCS #1 padding** will either be pre-generated (as was done in the old FOM using the SHA_DATA macro) or generated on demand using a simple function that only generates encoded OIDs for the small set of digests supported by PKCS #1 padding.
+The encoded digest OIDs used for **RSA PKCS #1 padding** will either be pre-generated (as was done in the old FIPS module using the SHA_DATA macro) or generated on demand using a simple function that only generates encoded OIDs for the small set of digests supported by PKCS #1 padding.
 These digest OIDs occur in the "OID tree" under a common